RodrigoPAml/Certificate-Manager/README.md

 Whether you're securing web applications, implementing secure email communication, or ensuring the integrity of software updates.

+This repository do not implement anything related to CRL (Certificate revogation lists)

 # SSL Context

 Digital certificates play a crucial role in ensuring secure communication over the internet, particularly in the context of SSL/TLS (Secure Sockets Layer/Transport Layer Security) protocols.